-Text: H.B.
-Lillywhite, How Snakes Work, Oxford University Press, 2014.
+^{} Text: H.B.
+Lillywhite, How Snakes Work, Oxford University Press, 2014. ("Chapters" pertain to this book.)

 Academic Honesty

 In 1995 the UF student body enacted a new honor code and voluntarily committed itself to the highest standards of honesty and integrity.
 When students enroll at the university, they commit themselves to the standard drafted and enacted by students.